rakheshster/docker-kea-knot/README.md

     $IMAGE
 ```

-The `createcontainer.sh` script does exactly this.
+The `.scripts/createcontainer.sh` script does exactly this.
 It creates the volumes and container as above and also outputs a systemd service unit file so the container is automatically launched by systemd as a service.
 The script does not start the container however, you can do that via `docker start <container name>`.

 The timezone variable in the `docker run` command is useful so Kea & Knot set timestamps correctly.
 Also, Kea needs the `NET_ADMIN` capability as it is a DHCP server and needs to listen to broadcasts.
 I like to have a macvlan network with a separate IP for this container, but that's just my preference.
-The `createcontainer.sh` lets you specify the IP address and network name and if none is specified it uses the "bridge" network.
+The `.scripts/createcontainer.sh` lets you specify the IP address and network name and if none is specified it uses the "bridge" network.

 ## Knot zone editing
 The Knot documentation gives steps on how to edit the zone files safely.
 To make it easy I include a script called `vizone`.
 This is copied to the `/sbin` folder of the container.
 Simply do the following to edit a zone safely and have Knot reload.